Routes for unicycling around Linköping

 3-hr ride /24-27 km

-In the 24-27 km range, there are a number of options, with two along Ekängenvägen; the first option is to ride past Ekängen and looping back by Rystadskyrka, crossing E4 via the underpass, passing by the Saab Draken plane.
+In the 24-27 km range, there are a number of options, with a few along Ekängenvägen; the first option is to ride past Ekängen and looping back by Rystadskyrka, crossing E4 via the underpass, passing by the Saab Draken plane.

-The other option is almost the same, except for turning off onto Hästhagen, and is about one kilometer shorter.
+The other option is almost the same, except for turning off onto Hästhagsvägen, and is about one kilometer shorter.
+The former option means riding more on the 70 road, while the latter option means riding on a much calmer dirt road on Hästhagsvägen.

 Another route that nets around 26 km is a ride along Bergsvägen, crossing Kagakyrka and heading westward till Ledberg before turning south towards Malmslätt, before returning downtown via Rydskogen.